julioacontreras/sintra/README.md

 Can choose the services you need to create applications.

 * Each service is indepedent
-* The application service is no-code
+* Made to scalable projects

 ##